Back to Kwikset Guides

 Clean Sensor

-Wipe the sensor with a dry microfiber.
+Wipe the fingerprint reader pad (the smooth oval on the exterior escutcheon, below the Kwikset logo) with a dry microfiber cloth.
 Do not use alcohol directly on the sensor window.
 Clean surface greatly improves capture quality and recognition.

 BELLEMOND「Samurai Cloth」Japanese Microfiber Cleaning Cloth | Washable, Reusable, Lint Free Cloth for Phones, Laptops, Lenses, Screens & Electronics | Made in Japan | Small | 2 Pack